-Always ask yourself the basic questions about any situation who?, what?, why?, when?, where?
-Without the answers to these five fundamental one word questions, an analysis may be incomplete and faulty.
+Always ask yourself the basic questions about any situation - who?, what?, when?, where?
+Without the answers to these questions, an analysis may be incomplete and faulty.

 Be certain to answer the problem questions as fully as time permits.
 Normally the minutes allocated to a case study will be few and it is important to focus quickly upon the essential elements of the problems presented.